 Our marathon time calculator will automatically display the speed you need to achieve such a result – 10.55 km/h.

 The next value, your required pace, is what probably interests you the most.
 To make a marathon in under 4 hours, you need an average pace of 5.69 min per km (5 minutes and 41 seconds).

-You can also use this marathon pace calculator to predict the time of your race, basing on your average training pace.
+You can also use this marathon pace calculator to predict the time of your race based on your average training pace.
 To do it, you need to follow a very similar method as above.

-First, choose the type of the event.
-Let's say that this time, you're preparing for a half marathon.
+First, choose the type of event.
+Let's say that you're preparing for a half marathon this time.